EmmaKibore/instagram/README.md

 The user should be able to:

  * Sign in to the application to start using.
- * Upload my pictures to the application.
+ * Upload pictures to the application.
  * See my profile with all my pictures.
  * Follow other users and see their pictures on my timeline.
- * Like a picture and leave a comment on it.
+ * Like a picture and leave a comment.

 ## Prerequisites
  * Python3.6